-NAPA reports that Albania has recently made significant progress in expanding the network of PAs from 5.2% of the country's territory in 2017.
+NAPA reports that Albania has recently made significant progress in expanding the network of PAs from 5.2% of the country's territory in 2005 to 16.02% of the country's territory in 2017.
 The majority of them have been designated in the category nature monument (750), but National Parks do cover approximately 210,501 ha or 46% of the total.